When it comes to shopping online, product images create a positive experience for potential customers.

 Many experts share that featuring multiple professional images for a product helps reduce customer uncertainty, resulting in improved conversion and lower return rates.

-Google Images search share is approximately 26 percent of overall search, according to Jumpshot and Moz.
+Google Images search share is approximately 26% of overall search, according to Jumpshot and Moz.

-A recent Google Images change is an opportunity to acquire new quality traffic.
+Here’s why Google Images offers a great opportunity to acquire new quality traffic.